The Best Hainan Chicken Rice In LA

-Although Hainan chicken is one of the most popular dishes in Southeast Asia (particularly in Malaysia, Singapore, Vietnam, and Thailand), whenever a picture of the ungarnished poached bird is posted online, the internet collectively loses its mind.
+Although Hainan chicken is one of the most popular dishes in Southeast Asia (particularly in Malaysia, Singapore, Vietnam, and Thailand), whenever a picture of the ungarnished poached bird is posted online, the Western internet collectively loses its mind.

 On one hand, we get it.
 Americans are used to seeing chicken fried, grilled, or pan-seared, usually with crispy skin or smothered in barbecue sauce.
-Hainan chicken, however, is served poached and over rice, the result of a painstaking process in which the bird first boils in a pot over the stove then immediately hits an ice bath - like Roger Federer after a long match.
+Hainan chicken, however, is served poached and over rice, the result of a painstaking process in which the bird first boils in a pot over the stove then immediately hits an ice bath—like Roger Federer after a long match.
 Bare, pale, and almost translucent, to the untrained eye (or Instagram speed-scroller), the dish might look bland, undressed, or even raw.

 That couldn’t be further from the truth.
 Poaching renders the chicken soft and succulent, incredibly juicy and hefty on the fork.
-Instead of plain white rice, it’s served with one that’s been flavored with chicken fat and simmered in stock, creating a rich, oily consistency.
-Then, choose your own adventure using three types of sauces: chili, ginger garlic, and a sweet, dark black soy sauce.
+Instead of plain white rice, it’s typically served with rice that’s been flavored with chicken fat and simmered in stock, creating a rich, oily consistency.
+Then, you can choose your own adventure using three types of sauces: chili, ginger garlic, and a sweet, dark black soy sauce.
 Confused?
 Don’t know where to start?
 Here are the best places serving Hainan chicken rice in Los Angeles.

 You’ll find everything from creamy mushroom pastas to shrimp pizza to escargot on the menu at this Alhambra restaurant, but what they’re known for is their Hainan chicken.
 So much so, in fact, it’s painted along the side of the parking garage - “Famous Hainan Chicken since 1982.”
 The dish itself is pretty simple - you won’t find any accoutrements or bone broths here, but instead a simple presentation of poached chicken, rice, and three sauces.
 The ginger garlic spread here is particularly garlicky – ask for extras.